 However, with so much going on, it is an area that gets remarkably busy.
 This means you may need to book in advance and be aware of issues like limited parking and large crowds.

-Stay In Historic Seaport If you aren’t worried about limited parking or large crowds; you are a fan of water sports; you want to go on a cruise; you find eating and drinking while watching the boats in the marina relaxing.
+Stay In Historic Seaport If you want to go on a cruise; you aren’t worried about limited parking or large crowds; you are a fan of water sports; you find eating and drinking while watching the boats in the marina relaxing.

 Best places to stay in Historic Seaport: